subuta/router-redux/README.md

 - you can get actual routeError using `getRouteError` selector.

 ### actions
-- will creates redux action. you need to call store.dispatch with this action/
+- will creates redux action. you need to call store.dispatch with this action.

 #### `push(path)/replace(path)`
 - create push/replace action with `path`.